Forums

 Richard Lindroth

-Richard (Rick) Lindroth (Ph.D., University of Illinois-Urbana) is a Vilas Distinguished Achievement Professor of Ecology Emeritus and former Associate Dean for Research at the University of Wisconsin- Madison.
-His research focused on evolutionary ecology and global change ecology in forest ecosystems.
+Rick Lindroth (Ph.D., University of Illinois-Urbana) is a Vilas Distinguished Achievement Professor of Ecology (Emeritus) and former Associate Dean for Research at the University of Wisconsin-Madison, and a Distinguished Fellow of The Lumen Center (Madison, WI).
+His research focused on evolutionary ecology, global change ecology, and trophic dynamics in forest ecosystems.
 He has been a Fulbright Fellow and is an elected Fellow of the American Association for the Advancement of Science (AAAS), the Ecological Society of America, the Entomological Society of America, and the American Scientific Affiliation.
-Funded by grants from the National Science Foundation, U.S. Department of Agriculture, and other agencies, Rick and his research group have published 250 journal articles and book chapters.
-Rick is currently working as a Distinguished Research Fellow with The Lumen Center, a community of scholars working at the intersection of Christianity and culture.
-He speaks to public and faith-based groups about creation care, climate change, biodiversity, and science denialism/communication (see this profile in The Washington Post).
-Rick serves on the Board of Directors for A Rocha USA and an advisory board for Science for the Church.
-He and his wife have two daughters and three grandchildren.
-For recreation, they enjoy road cycling, flyfishing and reading, though not necessarily in that order.
+Funded by grants from the National Science Foundation, U.S. Department of Agriculture, and other agencies, Rick and his research group have published nearly 250 journal articles and book chapters.
+Rick currently works at The Lumen Center, a community of scholars working at the intersection of Christianity and culture.
+He speaks to public and faith-based groups about creation care, environmental stewardship, climate change, biodiversity, and science denialism/communication.
+Rick serves on the Board of Directors for A Rocha USA and is a member of the BioLogos Voices speaker’s bureau.
+He and his wife have two daughters and four grandchildren.
+For recreation, they enjoy road cycling, flyfishing, hiking and reading – though not necessarily in that order.